FirebirdSQL/jaybird/src/documentation/faq.md

 Similar to the Firebird client library, however `fbembed.dll` on Windows and `libfbembed.so` on Linux are used.
-Requires correctly installed and configured Firebird embedded library and the Jaybird native library.
+Requires correctly installed and configured Firebird embedded library and - for Jaybird 2.2 or earlier - the Jaybird native library, or - for Jaybird 3.0 - the JNA jar file.

 JDBC Support
 ============